Recombinant Proteins

 BCL2 Like 2 Human Recombinant

-Recombinant Human BCL2L2 produced in E.coli cells is a non-glycosylated, homodimeric protein containing 171 amino acid chain and having a molecular mass of 18.6kDa.
-The Human BCL2L2 is purified by proprietary chromatographic techniques.
+Recombinant Human BCL2L2, expressed in E.coli cells, is a non-glycosylated protein with a homodimeric structure.
+It comprises 171 amino acids, resulting in a molecular weight of 18.6 kDa.
+The purification of Human BCL2L2 is achieved through proprietary chromatographic techniques.

 Shipped with Ice Packs